gregbugaj/deploy-webhook/README.md

 # deploy-webhook
-Deploy from GitHub/Travis Ci to Server using Webhook API
+Deploy from Github/Travis CI to Server using Webhook API

-# Setup
+# Setup for testing

 Install localtunnel